amirlivneh/base-drafts/draft-ietf-quic-tls.md

 exposure to replay attack.
 The use of 0-RTT in QUIC is similarly vulnerable to replay attack.

-Endpoints MUST implement and use the replay protections described in {{!TLS13}}, however it is recognized that these protections are imperfect.
+Endpoints MUST implement and use the replay protections described in {{!TLS13}}.
+However, it is recognized that these protections are imperfect.
 Therefore, additional consideration of the risk of replay is needed.

 QUIC is not vulnerable to replay attack, except via the application protocol